 2018 gifted Perth a string of new burger joints, but 2020 is hot on its heels, with a clutch of new players rising from the post-lockdown ashes.
-Last week, Bad Love Burger Co – arguably the most anticipated burger joint of the year – opened in West Leederville.
+Now Bad Love Burger Co – arguably the most anticipated burger joint of the year – has opened in West Leederville.

 Bad Love is the rebranding of Smashburger BBQ, which has been turning out its popular burgers (sometimes as many as 100 an hour) from its pop-up at Bayswater Bowling and Recreation Club since mid-2019.
 Architect Tristan Chambers started Smashburger as a part-time creative outlet in collaboration with Big Don’s Smoked Meats.
 “It was a way to scratch an itch that didn’t require a full commitment”, he tells Broadsheet.